10 years after Michael Brown’s death, we went to Ferguson to ask: What’s changed?

 And it’s not the only new nonprofit in the area: there’s also a senior living center where an AutoZone once stood, and a Boys and Girls Club less than a mile away from where Michael Brown was shot.
 The Urban League also broke ground on another project recently: it plans to turn two vacant lots into a plaza, anchored by a bank and a small convention center.

-Still, many lots sit vacant, as do abandoned apartments and boarded up buildings all throughout West Florissant Avenue, the main street in the city.
+Still, many lots sit vacant, as do abandoned apartments and boarded up buildings all throughout West Florissant Avenue, one of the city's main thoroughfares.

 “I'm very hopeful that we can kind of plateau and rebuild and bring more businesses, institutions, you know, commercial activity on this major corridor,” McMillan said.
 “And then as a result, maybe people see the revitalization and want to rent in some of these apartment complexes and buy homes.”